-Methyl Ethyl – “Scream Whole” (Perth, Australia)
+Methyl Ethel – “Scream Whole” (Perth, Australia)

 RIYL: James Supercave, David Byrne, Ezra Furman

 Kevin Parker, his main band Tame Impala, and POND may be the kings of the Perth music scene (and arguably all of Australia), but Jake Webb is giving them a run for their money.
-One of the most creative and brilliant geniuses in music, Webb, who is better known as the mastermind behind Methyl Ethyl, dabbles in every genre and treats them as experiments to be transformed.
+One of the most creative and brilliant geniuses in music, Webb, who is better known as the mastermind behind Methyl Ethel, dabbles in every genre and treats them as experiments to be transformed.
 Dream pop, psychedelic, R&B, art-rock, indie rock – you name it and he’s likely turned the genre on its head.
 He is like a young David Byrne, who is the greatest chameleon of his craft.
 Proving that he deserves to be mentioned as one of this generation’s most brilliant artist, Webb and his friends share “Scream Whole”.

 “Scream Whole” is simply a knockout art-rock masterpiece.
 Sinister synths swirl alongside an outstandingly arranged, protruding bass line.
 Shimmering behind are the light tickles of an electric guitar and a glistening drum roll.
 Webb’s voice, though, is at the center of this otherworldly, suspenseful arrangement, and he urgently sings about a creature devouring him from the inside and, thus, controlling him.
 His storyline resembles Will’s arc in Stranger Things, where a shadow grows inside him.